-I’ve often mentioned LinkedIn as a vital part of my cold emailing process.
+I’ve often mentioned LinkedIn as a vital part of my client acquisition process.
 Without it, I wouldn’t be able to form that initial connection with the other person that ends up turning into a real conversation about working together.

 But sometimes, LinkedIn is enough in and of itself.

 In fact, it was through LinkedIn that I landed a $900/month client a few years back, and they’re still with me.
 And here’s the best part: They reached out to me.